getify/You-Dont-Know-JS/get-started/ch2.md

 JS does not define `===` as *structural equality* for object values.
 Instead, `===` uses *identity equality* for object values.

-In JS, all object values are held by reference, they are assigned and passed by reference-copy, **and** to our current discussion, they are compared by reference (identity) equality.
+In JS, all object values are held by reference (see "Values vs References" in Appendix A), are assigned and passed by reference-copy, **and** to our current discussion, are compared by reference (identity) equality.
 Consider:

 ```js
 var x = [ 1, 2, 3 ];